Common hawk-cuckoo: In culture

 The call of this bird has been popularly transcribed as brain-fever in English (in some old books, this name is also incorrectly used for the Asian koel).
 Frank Finn noted that [H]is note, however, fully entitles him to his ordinary designation, whether from its "damnable iteration" or from its remarkable resemblance to the word "brain-fever" repeated in a piercing voice running up the scale.
+Inglis used the transcription: "O lor’ !
+O lor' ! how very hot it’s getting—we feel it, we feel it, we feel it."
 Other interpretations of the bird call include piyaan kahan in Hindi ("where's my love") or chokh gelo (in Bengali, "my eyes are gone") and paos ala (Marathi, "the rains are coming").
 In Bodo, the call sounds like "haab fisha houwa", which means dear son (where are you).

 The call "Pee kahan" or "Papeeha" is more accurately represented by the shrill screaming "pi-peeah" of the large hawk-cuckoo Hierococcyx sparverioides, which replaces the brainfever bird along the Himalayas and its foothills.

 The brainfever bird's call may be heard all through the day, starting early before dawn and frequently during moonlit nights.
 A novel by the Indian author Allan Sealy is named after this bird.